How to Create a Customer Journey Map: Tools & Template

 Why Do I Need to Map Customer Journeys for My Website?

 With more and more buyers using the Internet to find information on products, services or companies prior to making a purchase, it goes without saying that a vast majority of them will be making a decision while doing research online, either before interacting with sales or without ever speaking to someone.
 This leaves you with one major tool that buyers will rely on in the foreseeable future – your website.
-By 2020, 85 percent of customers will never interact with a human But how do you know what information to give your potential buyers and when?
+But how do you know what information to give your potential buyers and when?
 Well, this is exactly where the Customer Journey Map comes in.
 Mapping your website content to you Customer Journey will ensure that your website users get the information they need, when they need it.
 It is the best way to start building a relationship.
 Remember, you are not selling anything at this point.
 Most of your website visitors are not ready to buy, they are just doing research (Awareness or Consideration Stage).
 Your job is to give them something they want, something of value that they can use in their journey.
 Many of your website visitors will appreciate that you have made their research easy for them.
 They will remember you as someone who’s been supporting them through the process.
 You will come across as helpful, credible and more importantly – familiar.
 When it comes to making a decision, customers will be much more open to doing business with someone they recognize.
 The school of thought that teaches bringing in leads by giving them information they are looking for is called Inbound Marketing.
 The process of taking them through the stages of the Customer Journey is called "lead nurturing".

 So how do you do all that?
 Let’s dive in!